If you’re planning to move to Office 365, here are some things to consider that’ll help you prepare your business for life in the cloud. Read more

 Ahh…glorious OneNote.
 The more I use it the more I love it.

 For some reason OneNote still seems to be a well-kept secret, but it shouldn’t be, as it’s a brilliant tool for research, planning and collaborating with colleagues and partners.

+Within our business we manage meetings using OneNote and it’s fantastic.
 In this post I’m going to share how OneNote’s awesome digital note-taking features with Outlook integration promote super-efficiency around managing meetings.
 Read more

 If you are anything like me you will be happy about this news.
 I currently have a Mac, iPad, tablet, PC and Windows phone.
 In the past it has been frustrating not being able to access my files on the iPad.
 Check out what Microsoft have done for iPad users.